 💡 Check out our Social Media Marketing Glossary for a full list of definitions 💡

-You can rank and order all your posts based on these metrics to see which posts performed the best and worst.
+You can filter and order all your posts based on these Instagram insights to see which posts performed the best and worst:

-Stories is another subsection under the Content tab.
-Here you can view the Insights of your Instagram Stories.
-Instagram Story Insights are a new addition to Insights, and shed great light on how users interact and view your Stories, which can help you shape and plan Story content for the future.
+Stories is another subsection under the Content tab where you can view the Instagram insights of your Stories.
+These metrics shed light on how users view and interact with your Stories, which can help you shape and plan Story content for the future…

-The insights you can view from your Instagram Stories include;
+The Instagram insights you can access for Stories include:

-Impressions – The number of times a post on your Instagram Story has been seen.
+Impressions – The number of times your Instagram Story has been seen

 Forward – The number of users that skipped this Story post

 Backwards – The number of users that went back from this Story post